ncpenke/py_ib_tws_server/README.md

 # Introduction

-The goal of this package is to facilitate wrapping the Interactive Brokers TWS Python API to expose it as a service using GraphQL, and other frameworks.
+This package exposes the Interactive Brokers TWS Python API as service.
+Two options are provided:

+1. An asyncio API is provided which can be directly used to implement a service
+2. A GraphQL endpoint that internally uses the asyncio API is provided, that allows running the TWS API as a GraphQL server.

 This work is distinct from other projects in that it doesn't attempt to re-implement the TWS API.
-Instead, the TWS API is used as is, and custom behavior is implemented through code generation and supporting classes.
+Instead, the TWS API is used as is, and the service is implemented through code generation and supporting classes.

 Testing has been performed with TWS API 9.85.1.